 When it comes to expressing your ideas and exploring your research, language is everything.
 This workshop introduces students to the fundamentals of academic writing, and dispels some of the common misconceptions around the subject.
 Using practical examples, this workshop encourages students to find their own voice and to write in a way that makes the most of the available space.
 It explores fundamental concepts of structure of tone, gives guidance on comparison and synthesis, and acts as a primer to the conventions of academic writing.

 Reflection is a major part of any degree.
 As part of your assignments you may be asked to draw on your experiences and reflect on your learner journey so far.
 This interactive workshop will guide you through the process of how you can link reflective theorist to your practice and will provide practical tips for meaningful reflection.

-Rudiments of Writing Part 1
+Fundamentals of Writing

-The Rudiments of Writing (Part 1) are the basic elements of writing in the English Language.
 In this workshop we will explore the ways that you can begin writing clear and effective sentences using a range of punctuation marks and sentence structures.
 By the end of this workshop you will have learnt about the rules for writing sentences, but most importantly you will know how to interpret those rules in order to improve the clarity of your writing and the message you want to communicate.

-The Rudiments of Writing (Part 2) are the basic elements of writing in the English Language.
 In this workshop we will discuss how you can begin to express your ideas effectively by constructing coherent and cohesive paragraphs.
 We will explore the variety of ways you can compose a paragraph and provide you with time and space to practise constructing and linking paragraphs that convey your arguments clearly.